auth0/docs/articles/quickstart/webapp/rails/interactive.md

 ::::checkpoint
 ::: checkpoint-default
-Add a button to your application that redirects the user to the `/auth/logout` endpoint when clicked.
+Add a button to your application that redirects the user to the `/auth/logout` endpoint when selected.
 Verify that you are redirect to Auth0 and then quickly back to your application, and that you are no longer logged in.
 :::

 ::: checkpoint-failure